altunixon/wips/lns/altina_ln/ASP-23-Chapter_3_Under_My_Flag.md

 "Hmmm?"<br/>

-Diethart didn't continue.
+Diethart didn't continue.<br/>

-He pressed Regis to go on with just the necessary details.
+He pressed Regis to go on with just the necessary details.<br/>

-To be safe, Regis sought advice from Altina.
+To be safe, Regis sought advice from Altina.<br/>

 "Princess?"<br/>